cjdbarlow/bedside-notebook/disease/endo/carcinoid.md

 ---
 ##References
-1. Carcinoid: the disease and its implications for anaesthesia | BJA Education | Oxford Academic. https://academic.oup.com/bjaed/article/11/1/9/285683.
+1. [Carcinoid: the disease and its implications for anaesthesia](https://academic.oup.com/bjaed/article/11/1/9/285683).
+BJA Education.
 Accessed December 9, 2019.